Check out events for Hoyas year-round and worldwide

 Tactics for Teleworking Success

-Webinar Presenters: Brooks Holtom, professor of management, and Michael O’Leary, teaching professor of management and faculty chair of the Undergraduate Program, Georgetown’s McDonough School of Business.
+Featuring Brooks Holtom, professor of management, and Michael O’Leary, teaching professor of management, Georgetown’s McDonough School of Business.

 Telework Leadership Best Practices

 Establishing a strong telework environment will continue to become essential for years to come.
-Michael O’Leary, teaching professor of management and faculty chair of the Undergraduate Program, shares best practices for managing employees, yourself, and others in your home while working remotely.
+Michael O’Leary, teaching professor of management, shares best practices for managing employees, yourself, and others in your home while working remotely.

 Balancing Act: Managing Your Work and Family While Working Remote

 Should Financial Markets be Closed?

-Panelists included former Commodity Futures Trading Commission (CFTC) chief economists James Overdahl and Jeff Harris, along with former U.S. Securities and Exchange Commission (SEC) chief economists Larry Harris, Chester Spatt, and Craig Lewis.
+Panelists include former Commodity Futures Trading Commission (CFTC) chief economists James Overdahl and Jeff Harris, along with former U.S. Securities and Exchange Commission (SEC) chief economists Larry Harris, Chester Spatt, and Craig Lewis.

 Global Virtual Series on Fintech: “On the Rise of Fintechs – Credit Scoring Using Digital Footprints”